alex-strobel/DPP-LabManual/GitHub-and-renv.md

 + BehavioralData
 + EDAData

-All other collaborators would then have immediate access to all the primary data collected in the project including possible additions or deletiond (e.g., because some participants revoked consent to use their data).
+All other collaborators would then have immediate access to all the primary data collected in the project including possible additions or deletions (e.g., because some participants revoked consent to use their data).
 They would do their preprocessing in another folder with the structure:

 PreprocessedData